suorituspolut/Suorituspolut/README.md

 ## Project premise

 Suorituspolut is a web application intended for providing visualization of course data in University of Helsinki.
+Currently there is data only of the Bachelor studies in computer science.
-Essential information to provide includes the order, scheduling and populatiry of completed courses in forms of various diagrams.
+Essential information to provide includes the order, scheduling and popularity of completed courses in forms of various diagrams.

 ### Course graphs

+#### Sankey

+The sankey diagrams display study paths between courses.
+The first version allows selecting the starting course while the second one shows several courses from the beginning of the studies.

+#### Histogram

+The histograms show the distribution of the timing when courses are completed.
+The first variant displays a single histogram of the selected course while the second one lists histograms with several options.

+#### Bubble

+The bubble chart displays the most popular courses in each period.
+The amount of courses shown can be changed, and the display of each period can be toggled on and off.

 ### Course recommendation system

+#### Road to success

+The road to success contains a pie chart that displays the grade distribution of the selected course.

 ## Used technologies